mikalsande/docker-good-practice/python/README.md

-# Docker good practices for nodejs
+# Docker good practices for python

 At every stage you can check the size of the container by running `make size`.